UPDATED REVIEW: ABC Reading Eggs Review | Australian Review for Parents & Kids

 I’ve written this review by age group, to help parents understand why it’s a brilliant product for kids of all ages, and that by starting at the correct level, and continuing through to completion, it will help your children be the best they can be and develop their literacy skills in a well-rounded way.
 It will help you figure out if Reading Eggs is worth it for your family.

 But first, I’d like to talk about some of the features of the product that apply to all age groups – the features that make this product (in my opinion) the BEST in the market.

 Watch our 2 minute video for a quick overview, then read below for more information (or if you’re the hands on type… get straight to it and sign up to the 4 week trial).

 ABC Reading Eggs v Other Educational Apps

-Saying this, ABC Reading Eggs is offering a 4 WEEK free trial at the moment – and you DON’T need to enter your credit card details, so there’s absolutely no risk!
+Saying this, ABC Reading Eggs offer a 4 WEEK free trial – and you DON’T need to enter your credit card details, so there’s absolutely no risk!

 The child’s progress must be tracked in order for it to be useful AND ensure the child doesn’t get bored repeating the same tasks over and over.